 Conditional Formatting Entire Column Based on Another Column in Excel

 In Excel, conditional formatting is used to highlight any cells based on predetermined criteria and the value of those cells.
-We can also apply conditional formatting to highlight an entire column based on another column.
-In this article, you will get to know how you can apply conditional formatting entire column based on another column in Excel with some easy easy steps.
+We can also apply conditional formatting to highlight an entire column based on another column with some easy steps.

 Excel Conditional Formatting Entire Column Based on Another Column

 Let’s say we have a Sales Report for the year 2022 of a company.
 Every month there was a Sales Target.
-Now we will use conditional formatting to find out the Actual Sales which were higher than the Sales Target.
+Now we will use conditional formatting to highlight where the Actual Sales were higher than the Sales Target.

 Dataset to Apply Conditional Formatting